KONNEKTING/KonnektingDocumentation/README.md

 # Introduction

-In januaray 2014, there was a discussion about developing a do-it-yourself KNX device with help of Arduino and an Siemens buscoppler on the german [KNX User Forum](http://knx-user-forum.de/forum/%C3%B6ffentlicher-bereich/knx-eib-forum/diy-do-it-yourself/33016-arduino-am-knx).
+In january 2014, there was a discussion about developing a do-it-yourself KNX device with help of Arduino and an Siemens buscoppler on the german [KNX User Forum](http://knx-user-forum.de/forum/%C3%B6ffentlicher-bereich/knx-eib-forum/diy-do-it-yourself/33016-arduino-am-knx).

 People where happy and started to develop own stuff.
 Months later, the idea to have a "over the bus programmable" DIY device rised.
 Early attempts in extening the [DKA TpUart](https://bitbucket.org/dka/arduino-tpuart) library with "property read/write, memory read/write) failed with strange timing issues.
 Again a fews weeks later, a few guys put their heads together to create a new attempt.
 And **this** is the documentation about this attempt.